Here’s what to keep in mind during your college interview:

 - What kind of students are happiest at your university?

 - What surprised you the most about your experience at the college?

 - Are there any students that end up not fitting in?

 - Why did you decide to attend this college? (or work at this college)?

 7 tips for interview success

-Here are a few extra college interview tips:
+Here are a few extra college interview tips and strategies:

 - Avoid one-word answers.